hartez/Acknowledgements/readme.md

 ## Dependencies

 Acknowledgements requires PowerShell 3 and .NET 4.0 or higher.
 The first time it's run, it will attempt to grab the latest version of the Microsoft.AspNet.Razor package from NuGet and install it to the /packages folder under the script's folder.
-You can also oput the Razor libraries in that folder manually (say, if you don't have nuget.exe available).
+You can also put the Razor libraries in that folder manually (say, if you don't have nuget.exe available).

 ## Disclaimer